MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-async-programming.md

 ## Next steps

-In this document we've introduced the concepts of asynchronous programming as it relates to the Azure SDK for Java.
-Consider reviewing the [pagination and iteration](java-sdk-pagination.md)documentation to learn how to consume responses from Azure services where there's more than one returned value.
+In the text above we have introduced the concepts of asynchronous programming as it relates to the Azure SDK for Java.
+Once you have mastered the art of async programming, it is important to be able to iterate over the results.
+The [pagination and iteration](java-sdk-pagination.md) documentation introduces the best iteration strategies.
+Following this, the document goes on to detail how pagination is exposed to users of the Azure SDK for Java.